 What if I do not like my AUSA Buddy?

 Our AUSA Buddies are passionate, well-trained and we are proud of them!
-In the unlikely event that you cannot get along with your AUSA Buddy, you may email Tatiane, the International Volunteer Coordinator at email@example.com.
+In the unlikely event that you cannot get along with your AUSA Buddy you can email Temi, the International Buddies Manager at firstname.lastname@example.org.